superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 This cycle of training, hyperparameter tuning, and performance measurement is repeated until the model plateaus and stops showing significant gains on your particular dataset.
 The goal is to maximize metrics like accuracy and F1-score, to reach acceptable performance levels for your specific use case and data.

 Libraries like [Hugging Face's Transformers](https://huggingface.co/docs/transformers/index) and [spaCy](https://spacy.io) **simplify** this experimentation process.
-They provide optimized implementations of impressive pre-trained models, along with tools to rapidly run training iterations and fine-tune hyperparameters.
+They provide optimized implementations of impressive pre-trained models and tools to rapidly run training iterations and fine-tune hyperparameters.

 Fine-tuning, therefore, can adapt pre-trained models to perform more successfully on specific downstream tasks.
 However, even fine-tuned pre-trained models have limitations.